 I am interested in learning more about the trees on my property and possible management or harvesting of my forested parcel, where can I go for help?
-Browse the King County Forestry Program Web site.

-- I want to open a home-based business, where do I turn for help?
+King County’s Community Service Area Program and our Agriculture and Forestry Programs work with a wide range of community organizations in the rural area.
+Contact one of our representatives in any of the above programs for suggestions.CountyI want to open a home-based business, where do I turn for help?
 The United States small business centers (external link) provide information on home-based businesses and is a good place to start.
 You should also check with your local community colleges about their programs.
 Green River has an extensive small business assistance program (external link) with classes, helpful information, and resources.

-- How do I start farming?
-Your best resource here in the FarmLink Program (external link) which matches up farmers with property owners who want to lease or sell land for farming.
-You can also get more information on farming from the county's Agricultural Program.
+Your best resource is the Washington FarmLink Program (external link) which matches up farmers with property owners who want to lease or sell land for farming.
+You can also get more information on farming from the County's Agricultural Program.

 The best resource in the Puget Sound Region is Puget Sound Fresh.
 This site will tell you about where the farmers markets are located, their dates and hours of operation and where you can find any crop grown in the region and if the farm has U-pick or a farm stand.

-- Where can I find information about parks and trails that are in my area?
+Where can I find information about parks and trails that are in my area?

-All of the latest news on solid waste facilities and recycling options is available on our Web site.
+All of the latest news on solid waste facilities and recycling options is available on our website.

-- Where is the best place to find updated information on flooding, including road closures and other emergency information?
+Where is the best place to find updated information on flooding, including road closures and other emergency information?

-- I'm interested in learning more about King County's Transfer of Development Rights program — where can I get more information?
+I'm interested in learning more about King County's Transfer of Development Rights (TDR) program — where can I get more information?

 King County's Water and Land Resources Division has created an online Northwest Native Plant Guide, which will help residents throughout the region make the right choices when it comes to landscaping.